penny icon

 When you invest, you are using cash (or other assets) to purchase something – and in exchange, you are hoping to be compensated for that risk.

-You can invest in… Anything, really.
-This applies to more than just the stock market.
-You can invest in a new car, real estate, your education, someone else’s business venture, jewelry, and so many other things.
+Investing applies to more than just the stock market.
+You can invest in real estate, your education, someone else's business venture, and so many other things.

 Generally speaking, when we talk about investing, we are talking about the stock market and retirement investments.
 Why?
 Well, because we like to work with what we know best.
 And in our experience, what works best, too.